djeada/Databases-Notes/notes/03_sql/03_data_manipulation_language_dml.md

 * `Row functions`: operate on values of a single record
 * `Group functions`: operate on values of multiple records
+* `Conversion functions`: change the data type of a value

 ### Row Functions